How to Reheat Pasta

 Instructions

-- Pour some extra virgin olive oil into a nonstick frying pan, or wok, over medium high heat, and add the pasta (for this much pasta, use about 2 tbsp).
+- Pour some extra virgin olive oil into a nonstick frying pan, or wok, over medium high heat, and add the pasta.

 - It’s ready when it’s hot, so it’s a matter of taste to decide when to stop cooking it.
 I love it very crispy, so I let it cook longer.
 (It is excellent most any kind of pasta.)